What does Bergaptene-free mean?

 - PURE ESSENTIAL OILS are highly concentrated plant-based natural oils and must be diluted with water when used in oil burners and diffusers.
 Dilute first with a carrier oil if used topically.
 CLICK HERE FOR CARRIERS OILS >>

-- Diffusing essential oils is best in air-conditioned spaces.
+- Diffusing essential oils is best enjoyed in air-conditioned spaces.

 Wherever the journey takes you…